 Unlike other travel credit cards, many of which also charge annual fees, this card doesn’t limit you to booking award flights and hotel stays in the Capital One Travel portal – you can shop around to get the absolute best value for your points, then use Capital One’s Purchase Eraser tool to cover the cost within 90 days of when the transaction posts to your account.
 (Other types of purchases also qualify, including car rentals and Uber rides, although what counts as travel is based on the merchant category code assigned to the business.)

-The Spark Miles Select for Business could be a great choice for business owners who want a low-maintenance way to save money on travel costs.
+Who should apply: The Spark Miles Select for Business could be a great choice for business owners who want a low-maintenance way to save money on travel costs.

-Comparing no-annual-fee business cards
+Comparing the best business cards for no-annual-fee

 |Credit card||Rewards rate||Best for|